 Of course, like most ground-breaking science, the claims have been met with controversy in the academic realm of the Lyme disease discussion.
 Despite many scientific claims showing that mosquitoes can carry Borrelia in their gut and indicating the possibility that mosquitoes are capable of transmitting an infection to humans, many mainstream disease centers still hold otherwise.
 For instance, even the Centers for Disease Control and Prevention (CDC) website says that “[t]here is no credible evidence that Lyme disease can be transmitted through air, food, water, or from the bites of mosquitoes, flies, fleas, or lice.”

-The production and function of the two proteins that the Borrelia spirochete produces in the tick are integral to the Borrelia’s survival, but it also has the ability to enhance and utilize a protein already in the tick that protects not only the tick, but the spirochete as well from any attacks by the host’s immune system.
-Therefore, the Borrelia is absolutely dependent on the tick’s protein, Salp15, in order to infect the host as a Lyme disease agent.
+The production and function of the two proteins that the Borrelia spirochete produces in a tick are integral to the Borrelia’s survival.
+Still, it also can enhance and utilize a protein already in the tick that protects not only the tick but the spirochete as well from any attacks by the host’s immune system.
+Therefore, the Borrelia is dependent on the tick’s protein, Salp15, to infect the host as a Lyme disease agent.
 In addition to the Salp15 protein, the Borrelia also needs the extended time that a tick spends feeding, as it often feeds for multiple days at a time.
-The spirochetes often require such a long amount of time in order for those interactions to occur.
+The spirochetes often require such an extended amount of time for those interactions to occur.

 Contrarily, Borrelia is much less equipped for survival in mosquitoes.
 So, despite being found to exist in mosquito guts, and even saliva, people question whether it can survive long enough in the mosquito without the support from the proteins found in ticks.
 Additionally, mosquitoes take only a few minutes, sometimes even seconds, to feed, whereas ticks take days.
 Such a short amount of time reduces the spirochetes’ ability to produce whatever equipment they might need to be viable as infectors of Lyme disease in the same way as they are with ticks.

 Such concerns have made mainstream disease centers deny that mosquitoes have the capacity to be significant vectors of Lyme disease infections.
 However, recent studies have provided evidence to combat any such concerns.
-Specifically, one study performed by individuals from Goethe-University, Senckenberg Museum of Natural History Gorlitz, and the University of Frankfurt have found that mosquitoes might have the equipment after all to enable Borrelia spirochetes the ability to survive for the durations necessary to be viable vectors of Lyme disease.
+Specifically, one study performed by individuals from Goethe-University, Senckenberg Museum of Natural History Gorlitz, and the University of Frankfurt have found that mosquitoes might have the equipment, after all, to enable Borrelia spirochetes the ability to survive for the duration necessary to be viable vectors of Lyme disease.

 The researchers in this study aimed to check two things.
 First, whether Borreliae can be found in different species, or even different genera, of mosquitoes despite their different feeding habits, and secondly, whether Borreliae can be detected in mosquitoes right after their metamorphosis just as the transstadial transmission (the passage of a microbial parasite from one developmental stage of the host to the next) in ticks.

-In regards to the first goal of the study, the researchers found that Borreliae could be detected in 10 species of mosquitoes across 4 different genera.
+In regards to the first goal of the study, the researchers found that Borreliae could be detected in 10 species of mosquitoes across four different genera.
 This was out of the 52 species of mosquitoes found in the tested areas of Germany.
 The frequency of the bacteria found in mosquitoes was consistent with previous studies, and the number of species it was found it was due to collection methods and not differences between the species.
 In line with previous studies, a notable amount of Borriliae was detected in the mosquitoes’ salivary glands, indicating the possibility that mosquitoes can transmit an infection.
-Regarding the first goal, the study did not find evidence to conclusively indicate anything, but the findings do suggest that mosquitoes might play the role of being an occasional mechanical vector of Lyme disease.
+Regarding the first goal, the study did not find evidence to show anything conclusively.
+Still, the findings do suggest that mosquitoes might play the role of being an occasional mechanical vector of Lyme disease.